petzku/Aegisub-Scripts/README.md

 ## Scripts

+Generally, the more useful scripts here will be available to download through DependencyControl.
+Very minor and very WIP scripts are less likely to be published there.

 ### Accenter

 Adds diacritics (accents) to lines based on inline comments.
 Sometimes you want to use glyphs that don't exist in a font, but don't want to or can't edit the font.
 So you add lines with the shapes you want.
 But maybe you don't want to position them manually, or maybe the script isn't final yet so you can't.
 Enter Accenter.
 Fairly simple instructions given before a character get turned into a line with a diacritic at the character's position.